Asking Questions and Finding Answers

 - Group support of the co-learning process

-Above-mentioned components capture the 4 essential parts of the Action Learning process.
+The abovementioned components capture the 4 essential parts of the Action Learning process.
 Participants need to keep them in mind throughout the activity.

 To begin an Action Learning process, one must establish the action set.
-This should comprise of a group of 4-6 people who will meet regularly to discuss and resolve the issues.
+This should comprise a group of 4-6 people who will meet regularly to discuss and resolve the issues.
 The exploring group must set clearly established objectives in order to make the solutions to be effective at the outset.
 This can include the presentation of the problems that the group believes need to be resolved.
 Additionally, the emphasis should be on open-ended questions that promote reflection, encourage discussion, and enhances creative thinking.